 While majority of our campers come from Indiana, we do have some campers who will come from other states, including bordering states.
 We do not discriminate on the basis of race, color, religion, gender, age, national origin, disability.Â

 The Diabetes Youth Foundation of Indiana is the owner of the campground.
 It is the only camp in Indiana that is specifically owned and operated for youth with Type 1 diabetes.

 Youth with T2D can attend camp if they are insulin dependent.

 We have a lead dietician who plans all of the menus for our camp.
-We focus on fresh fruits and veggies as well as healthy food choices.
+We emphasize fresh fruits and veggies as well as healthy food choices.
 While we may have some sugar free items such as syrup, the majority of our items are not sugar free.

 We do have fundraisers, weekend camps, and outreach programs throughout the year.
-All of these events are communicated through our bi-monthly newsletter and our facebook page.
+All of these events are communicated through our Facebook page.
 Also, check out our Events Page for more information.

 No. The Diabetes Youth Foundation of Indiana is a local non-profit with 2 full time staff.
 We are not affiliated with JDRF or ADA.
 We work together with other organizations within the community to benefit all families with youth with T1D.
 While we are a write-in for United Way contributions, we are not a United Way organization.

-The best way to contact us is through our contact form, by emailing us, or by phone call.
+The best way to contact us is by emailing us or by phone call.
 Check out our Contact Us page for more information.

 Yes.
 Type 1 is an autoimmune disease that requires insulin injections.
 Type 2 has various risk factors and treatment can vary from pills, insulin, and sometimes diet and exercise.
 For more information, check out this link.